Authors

 Bruno Caprettini is a post-doctoral fellow at the Department of Economics of the University of Zurich.
 He works on economic history and development economics.
 In August 2017, he received an SNF Ambizione grant for the project “Structural change- lessons from the present and from the past.”
 Structural change is the movement of labor out of agriculture.
 In his research, he studies episodes of structural change that happened in the past or in recent years.

-Lorenzo Casaburi is an Assistant Professor at the Department of Economics at the University of Zurich.
-He is affiliated with the Zurich Center for Economic Development, endowed by Swiss Re.
-A first line of his research focuses on agricultural markets in Sub-Saharan Africa, with an emphasis on market structure, behavioral insights, and agricultural finance.
-A second line focuses on state capacity, with an emphasis on tax enforcement and redistribution policies.
-His projects have received funding from several donors, including USAID, DFID, IGC, and 3ie.
-Lorenzo holds a Ph.D. in Economics from Harvard and a B.A from the University of Bologna.
-He is also a Research Affiliate at BREAD, CEPR, IGC, IPA, J-PAL.
+Lorenzo Casaburi is UBS Foundation Associate Professor of Development Economics at the Department of Economics, University of Zurich.
+His main line of research focuses on agricultural markets in Sub-Saharan Africa, with an emphasis on market structure, behavioral insights, and agricultural finance.
+He also works on state capacity, with an emphasis on tax enforcement and redistribution policies.
+For his research, he has received funding from the European Research Council (ERC Starting Grant), the Swiss National Foundation (Eccellenza Grant), USAID, and DFID, among others.
+Lorenzo holds a B.A. from the University of Bologna and a Ph.D. in Economics from Harvard.
+Before joining Zurich, he was a postdoc at Stanford SIEPR.
+He is a Research Fellow at CEPR and a Research Affiliate at BREAD, IGC, IPA, and J-PAL.

-Gregory Crawford is an empirical economist specializing in the fields of industrial organization, antitrust and competition policy, and media economics.
+Gregory Crawford is a Professor of Economics at the University of Zurich, specializing in the fields of industrial organization, antitrust and competition policy, and media economics.
 His research interests include antitrust and regulation, digital platforms, vertical integration and foreclosure, bargaining, public-service broadcasting, advertising, and empirical methods for analyzing these topics.
-In 2007-2008, he was Chief Economist at the Federal Communication Commission.
-Greg was co-Director of the Industrial Organization Programme at the Centre for Economic Policy Research from 2014-2022.
+In 2007 and 2008, he was Chief Economist at the Federal Communication Commission.
+Greg was co-Director of the Industrial Organization Programme at the Centre for Economic Policy Research from 2014 to 2022.
 He is the co-founder and was the first director of the CEPR Research and Policy Network on Competition Policy.
 He joined Zalando in 2022 as their inaugural Chief Economist to expand the role of economics and economists in their business.

 UBS Foundation Professor of Globalization and Labor Markets